MUHAMMADRIZKYEFENDI/pratikum-2/README.md

 ![Screenshot (62)](https://github.com/MUHAMMADRIZKYEFENDI/pratikum-2/assets/168548623/bfd6b224-9008-45d6-8151-8543a1e610e6)

 # 2. Hapus satu record data pada table dosen yang telah dirujuk pada tabel mahasiswa.
+-- Delete a record from the Dosen table that is not referenced by any record in the Mahasiswa table DELETE FROM Dosen
+WHERE kd_ds = 'DS001'
+AND NOT EXISTS (
+    SELECT 1 FROM Mahasiswa WHERE kd_ds = 'DS001'
+);

 # 3. Ubah mode menjadi ON UPDATE CASCADE ON DELETE RESTRICT
 # 4. Lakukan perubahan data pada table dosen (kd_ds)